 Dynamical Meteorology and Climatology Unit

-ROADMAP
+ROADMAP (past project)

 Weather and climate variability at mid-latitudes is largely controlled by variations in the atmospheric jet streams and associated storm tracks, which in turn are influenced by the underlying oceans.
 Atmosphere-ocean interactions have a large influence on our climate and societies.

-The aim of ROADMAP ('Role of ocean dynamics and Ocean-Atmosphere interactions in Driving cliMAte variations and future Projections of impact-relevant extreme events') is to strengthen our understanding of the influence of North Atlantic and North Pacific ocean surface variability on the extratropical atmospheric circulation, with a focus on high-impact weather and climate extremes under present-day and future climate conditions.
-ROADMAP is a JPI-Oceans / JPI-Climate project that encompasses leading climate research institutions from seven European countries, including universities as well as institutions providing (national) meteorological and climate services.
+The aim of ROADMAP ('Role of ocean dynamics and Ocean-Atmosphere interactions in Driving cliMAte variations and future Projections of impact-relevant extreme events') was to strengthen our understanding of the influence of North Atlantic and North Pacific ocean surface variability on the extratropical atmospheric circulation, with a focus on high-impact weather and climate extremes under present-day and future climate conditions.
+ROADMAP was a JPI-Oceans / JPI-Climate project that encompasses leading climate research institutions from seven European countries, including universities as well as institutions providing (national) meteorological and climate services.

 The low-frequency variability and the interactions between the different components of the climate system cover a wide range of time scales from seasonal to multi-decadal.
 The understanding of these interactions is complicated by the limited time period of available observations.
 At the same time, climate models often do not agree on the amplitude of the variability in the different components of the climate system.
 These facts call for intensive empirical analyses of the coupling between these components (atmosphere, ocean, sea ice) in space and time.

-A recent example of application in the framework of ROADMAP is the investigation of causal links between Arctic sea ice and its potential drivers (air and sea surface temperature, ocean heat transport, etc.) using the Liang-Kleeman rate of information transfer (see also Tools here).
+An example of application in the framework of ROADMAP is the investigation of causal links between Arctic sea ice and its potential drivers (air and sea surface temperature, ocean heat transport, etc.) using the Liang-Kleeman rate of information transfer (see also Tools here).
 You can find more details about this study here.

-In another study, we have analyzed ocean-atmosphere interactions using satellite observations based on the rate of information transfer.
+In another study, we analyzed ocean-atmosphere interactions using satellite observations based on the rate of information transfer.
 The figure below shows that changes in sea-surface temperature (SST) cause changes in atmospheric turbulent heat flux (THF) in many regions of the world, including strong boundary currents and equatorial regions, and that changes in THF also cause changes in SST in eastern tropical Pacific and Atlantic regions (bottom panel).
 More details about this study can be found here.

 More information: